SiegfriedEhret/beulogue/README.md

 If you use the `_index.md` or `_index.LANG.md` feature to include content in your list template, you'll get a merge of the page and list variables.

+### Variables for the tag templates

+Same as the ones from the list template.

 ## Multilingual site

 As explained in the Configuration part, you need at least one language, useful for the `lang` attribute for example.